 The Brent Pension Fund maintains a Risk Register which is reviewed and reported to every Pension Board meeting.
 Risks are rated on a "traffic light system" and are monitored on a regular basis for review.
 Controls are documented and further actions identified where necessary.
-The Brent Pension Fund Risk Register can be found on the Brent Pensions Board website.
+Attached an appendix to the annual report is the Brent Pension Fund Risk Register.